cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ActiveDirectoryApi.md

 id = 1 # int | Specifies id of an Active Directory.
-active_directory_admin_username = "activeDirectoryAdminUsername_example" # str | Specifies the username of the Active Direcotry Admin.
+active_directory_admin_username = "activeDirectoryAdminUsername_example" # str | Specifies the username of the Active Directory Admin.
-active_directory_admin_password = "activeDirectoryAdminPassword_example" # str | Specifies the password of the Active Direcotry Admin.
+active_directory_admin_password = "activeDirectoryAdminPassword_example" # str | Specifies the password of the Active Directory Admin.
-access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)
+access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional) force_remove = True # bool | To force delete the Active directory from cluster.
+This will skip all the checks that prevents cluster from leaving an AD domain. (optional)

 # example passing only required values which don't have defaults set
 try: